 Well, pretty much everything.
 Does that mean literally everything?
 Of course not but yes all the major events from getting into your dress to putting those rings on your fingers and back around to the garter bouquet and finally the exit.
 We’ve been doing this a long time and we know what are the important shots but during your complimentary bridal consultation, we will discuss any special requests to make sure we can accommodate those for you.

 Do you have a second shooter?

 Most of our packages include a second shooter/assistant photographer.
 Basically, this means most of the time he/or she is shooting but they are also there to help the lead shooter.
 Sometimes the bride forgets her bouquet in the getting ready room or maybe someone left the rings behind and the 2nd shooter comes to the rescue.
 Or of course, the lead shooter may need some special equipment or some help fixing the dress and posing people.

 Can you help make me look good?

-Ok so I haven’t really gotten this question but I have gotten plenty of “I don’t like my arms”, “I make this one weird face sometimes”, or “I don’t like profile shots of myself” and the list goes on.
-Depending on the issue, we will either gives tips you can practice before the big day and help keep an eye on your concerns so that we can reposition you to minimize these personal pet peeves.
-We also give modeling classes to the bridesmaids and bride just before their formal shots if time allows.
+Ok so I haven’t really gotten this question but I have gotten plenty of “I don’t like my arms”, “I make this one weird face sometimes”, or “I don’t like profile shots of myself” and the list goes on as all of us have those aspects of ourselves that we deem less than perfect.
+Depending on the issue, we will either give you tips you can practice before the big day so you can look fabulous on your big day and any future photos over the year.
+We are here to help on your big day to keep an eye on your concerns so that we can reposition you to minimize these personal pet peeves.
+Our clients also love that we give modeling classes to the bridesmaids and bride just before their formal shots, time permitting.